The fear of the singularity

 Every threat is an opportunity

 Arguably, many people love software development but hate coding.
 It would be great if a piece of software could read your mind and translate your thoughts into code.
-I admit that expecting software to read your mind is being an extremist, but we have TabNine which has analysed millions of GitHub repositories to develop their software that helps us with effective autocomplete.
+Expecting software to read your mind is being an extremist, but we have TabNine which has analysed millions of GitHub repositories to develop their software that helps us with effective autocomplete.
 This video should be able to drop some jaws!

-However, as technology advances, software like TabNine could potentially learn to autocomplete entire modules of code with little human intervention.
+However, as technology advances, software like TabNine might learn to autocomplete entire modules of code with little human intervention.

-The family of Software engineers consists of UI/UX developers.
+The family of software engineers comprises UI/UX developers.
 These gentlemen(women) need some creative juices along with logic.
 However, imagine a world where all you need to do is visualize a layout for your website (of course put it on paper) while the software translates it into an HTML code!
 That’s not a fancy expectation anymore.
 We have Microsoft Sketch2Code to help you out.
 Imagine that you have a rough paper outlining your UI.